openmrs/openmrs-module-o3forms/README.md

-# O3
+# O3 Forms

 ## Description

-This module provides backend services for the O3 system.
-This mainly consists of REST APIs that don't have another home useful or necessary for parts of O3's operations.
+This module provides REST APIs to provide backend services for O3-style forms

-Currently, this module provides:

-* A REST API to get a "complete" O3 form schema

 ## Requirements

 This module requires OpenMRS 2.6.0 or higher and the webservices.rest module 2.40.0 or higher.

-## Features
+## REST APIS

 ### O3 Form Schema